Progress Toward Understanding Baryon Resonances: Heavy-Quark Baryons

 \subsubsection{The $\Lambda_b$ States}

 The isosinglet $\Lambda_b^0$ baryon has been known for about 20 years, but the observation of two new excited $\Lambda_b^{\ast0}$~baryons has been the most recent discovery of a new heavy baryon.
 While the original discovery at CERN was based on just 90 events of the reaction $\Lambda_b^0 \to\Lambda_c^+\pi^+\pi^-\pi^-$ in $pp$~collisions at $\sqrt{s} = 62$ GeV~\cite{326169}, LHCb has used $pp$~collision data collected in 2011 at a center-of-mass energy $\sqrt{s} = 7$~TeV.
 The left side of Figure~\ref{Figure:LHCb-Lambda_b} shows $(70\,540\pm 330)$ $\Lambda_b^0$~signal events reconstructed from the $\Lambda_c^+ \pi^-$~decay mode~\cite{Aaij:2012da}.
-The mass was measured by LHCb earlier and reported to be~\cite{Aaij:2011ep}
+The most precise mass measurement has been reported by LHCb to be~\cite{Aaij:2013ky}

 The right side of Figure~\ref{Figure:LHCb-Lambda_b} shows the invariant $\Lambda_b^0\pi^+\pi^-$ mass.
-A higher-mass peak with a significance of 10.1 standard deviations is visible around 5920~MeV and a less significant lower-mass peak with a significance of 4.9 standard deviations is claimed around 5912~MeV~\cite{Aaij:2012da}.
+A higher-mass peak with a significance of 10.2 standard deviations is visible around 5920~MeV and a less significant lower-mass peak with a significance of 5.2 standard deviations is claimed around 5912~MeV~\cite{Aaij:2012da}.
 The masses have been determined to be

 where the first uncertainty is statistical, the second is systematic, and the third is the uncertainty due to the the knowledge of the $\Lambda_b^0$ mass.
 The two peaks are associated with two orbitally excited $\Lambda_b^0$ states with the quantum numbers $J^P = \frac{1}{2}^-$ and $\frac{3}{2}^-$.